-MWU is upgrading to an Advanced Metering Infrastructure (AMI), a two-way communication system between the utility and the meter.
-The installation of the new citywide system is called "Project H2O."
-A small transmitter is attached to each water meter to wirelessly transmit water use data to the utility via a secure connection.
+MWU is upgrading to an Advanced Metering Infrastructure (AMI), a communication system between the utility and the meter.
+The installation of the new city-wide system is called "Project H2O."
+A radio transmitter is attached to each water meter to send water use data to MWU via a secure connection.
+The radio transmitter operates for less than 15 seconds a day.
 Currently, meters are manually read every six months using an outside read system that is no longer supported by the manufacturer.